simonrek/radiopedia-enhanced-course-experience/README.md

 - Next lesson button increments page numbers automatically
 - Course overview jumps to the existing sidebar content
 - Smooth scrolling for better user experience

+## 🔒 Privacy & Data

+- All progress tracking and analytics are stored locally in your browser using localStorage.
+- No data is ever sent, transmitted, or shared outside your browser.
+- The userscript does not collect, transmit, or access any personal data from Radiopaedia or any other website.
+- Your study history and statistics remain private and are never uploaded or shared.

 ## 🐛 Known Issues & Limitations